 She raised her Singha and I raised mine in kind, then turned my attention back to the screen.
-When I sat down I’d only had the barest hint of an outline, frantic bullet points jotted down on yesterday’s flight.
-Now I was five pages in, littered with typos, racing toward my conclusion like an oncoming train.
+When I’d sat down I’d only had the barest hint of an outline, frantic bullet points jotted down on last night’s flight in from Tokyo.
+Now I was five pages in (littered with half-sentences and typos), with a conclusion racing towards me like an oncoming train.

 I only had 24 hours to sightsee in Bangkok.
 I’d flown in a day early to share a night on the town with a pilot based in Hong Kong who’s crashed a handful of these trips.
 After cocktails, Soi Cowboy, and a hungover brunch, I was back on my own and more or less spent.
 It was the sort of travel schedule so absurd it liberates you: With no chance of seeing everything, you feel no obligation to see anything.
 A ride on the riverboat, a walk through Wat Pho—I checked them off the list, found a bar with shade and WiFi, and gave myself a few uninterrupted hours to write.

-I lied when I told her I’d never tried it before, even excluding weekly film reviews.
-Just last month I’d taken a stab at something loosely autobiographical, a Cummings-inspired hybrid of poetry and prose.
+I lied when I told her I’d never tried it before.
+Just last month I’d taken a stab at something loosely autobiographical, an E. E. Cummings-soaked piece of prose about a breakup.
 “You’re too close to it,” a mentor said when I solicited critique.
 “It needs more piss and vinegar.”
-I possessed neither, but that was the freeing realization I discovered on this trip: It didn’t have to be true.
+In truth I possessed neither, but that was the freeing realization I discovered on this trip: None of this had to be true.
 A fictional “I” could grapple with my demons, and he could do so with a clarity I didn’t yet possess.
-If I described it as an exorcism, I now see it as time travel.
+At the time I saw it as an exorcism; today, I see it as time travel.
 Biff rewriting the almanac.

 Let’s drop the pretense of a story.
 Sitting in that bar, mining memory for “fiction,” I felt like Serrano with his little plastic crucifix—recklessly rearranging two different sorts of truth.
-What I aspired to and who I had been, swirling in a murky melange.
+Who I aspired to be and who I really was, swirled into a murky melange.
 72 songs into this project, I can’t say much has changed.
-While the memories are true, or at least authentic recollections, they’re also inevitably clouded by want: unlikely convictions, details I feel but can’t trace, anachronistic soundtracks that are burned into my skull.
-I used to try and fact check—berry body lotion? were we really drinking Singha?—but I eventually succumbed.
+While these memories are true, or at least authentic recollections, they’re also inevitably clouded by want: unlikely convictions, details I feel but can’t trace, anachronistic soundtracks that are burned into my skull.
+I used to try and fact check—berry body lotion? were we really drinking Singha?—but I’ve eventually succumbed.
 Every time machine invokes a paradox or two.
-You either let the truth destroy you, or you choose to ride the wave.
+You can either let the truth destroy you, or you choose to ride the wave.

 Though it’s not all right